sharadbarad/daily-scripts/AHK Arrowless Keyboard (CapsLock Edition)/README.md

 | `CapsLock + 2` | Decrease Volume |
 | `CapsLock + 3` | Increase Volume |

+IKJL is somewhat similar to WSAD, which we commonly use for playing games.
 ---

 ## 🛠 How to Use This Script